sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 au FileType haskell nnoremap <buffer> gk :write<CR> :exec "AsyncRun " . &makeprg . " test"<CR>
 ```

-After running one of those the results will be loaded into the quickfix list.
+After running one of those the results will be loaded into the *quickfix* list.

-You will need the Stack tool of course and *hlint* that you can install with
-`stack install hlint`.

 ### GHCI integration